 Take the time to fill out the check clearly and legibly.
 Be sure to provide all of the required information.
 Illegible or incompletely filled out checks may be rejected by the bank.
 Always write checks using a non-erasable ink pen because checks written in pencil can be altered.

-Making Out the Check
+Filling Out the Blank Check

 - Write your name and address in the space at the upper left of the check.
 Use the same name you use for the checking account.
 If the account is in the name of John Smith, don't write "Jack Smith."